SiddharthSharma02/ClipKart-Final/README.md

 # ClipKart - YouTube Shorts Creator

-ClipKart is a Python web application that automatically downloads YouTube videos, identifies the most interesting scenes, and creates vertical short-form videos (1080x1920) with captions.
-The output videos are optimized for platforms like TikTok, Instagram Reels, or YouTube Shorts and limited to 60 seconds.
+ClipKart is a Python web application that automatically downloads YouTube videos and creates vertical short-form videos (1080x1920) with captions from the first 45 seconds.
+The output videos are optimized for platforms like TikTok, Instagram Reels, or YouTube Shorts.

 ## ✨ Features

-- **Smart Scene Detection**: Automatically detects and selects the most engaging segments
+- **Simple Extraction**: Takes the first 45 seconds of any YouTube video
 - **Vertical Format Conversion**: Transforms landscape videos to vertical (9:16 aspect ratio)
 - **Automatic Captions**: Adds captions using speech recognition
 - **User-friendly Interface**: Dark-themed web interface with progress tracking
-- **Customizable Settings**: Control duration, format, and caption options
+- **Customizable Settings**: Control output format and caption options
 - **Local Storage**: Save videos directly to your computer

 ## 🚀 Live Demo